open-webrtc-toolkit/owt-server/README.md

 In the repository root, run following commands to start media server on single machine:
 1. `./bin/init-all.sh --deps`
 2. `./bin/start-all.sh`
-3. Open http://localhost:3001 or https://localhost:3004 to visit the javscript conference sample.
-Due to the test certificate, you may need click "load unsafe script" on http, or click "proceed to localhost:3004/localhost:8080" on https.
+3. Open https://localhost:3004 to visit the web sample page.
+Due to the test certificate, you may need confirm this unsafe access.

 ## Where to find API documents
 See "doc/servermd/Server.md" and "doc/servermd/RESTAPI.md".